|What Margin>Overview report can tell you||Learn how to use the Margin Overview report and its benefits.|

 On the left side, you'll see a customizable Alerting Threshold - helps you pick out instances where Margin is higher or lower than expected.
 There is also an eye-icon you can click on to hide/reveal different columns in the data set.

 Finally, you'll also see a Search function to look for a single Department/Role/Offering/Etc. and a CSV option to save your data set for future reference.

 (4) Data Set

 At the very bottom of the page is where you'll see the Data Set you've selected.
-While (as mentioned above) you can customize the columns, here are the basic data points that are revealed by the Revenue >Margin Report:
+While you can customize the columns, here are the basic data points that are revealed by the Revenue > Margin Report:

-- Revenue - These are the total earnings for the segment (Department, Role, Offering, etc.) you're looking at.
+- Revenue - The total earnings for the segment (Department, Role, Offering, etc.) you're looking at.

-- Average Bill Rate - This is the average bill rate per hour for the segment, calculated by Revenue divided by Hours.
+- Average Bill Rate - The average bill rate per hour for the segment, calculated by Revenue divided by Hours.

 - Costs - This is the total Project Costs.

 - Gross Profit - This is the profit for the segment as calculated by Revenue minus Costs.

 - Margin - The difference between Revenue and Costs (represented as a percentage), as calculated by Gross Profit divided by Revenue (Gross Profit/Revenue x 100).